-As the environment has a significant impact on a monk, three locations have been specifically chosen for their benefits.
+As the environment has a significant impact on a monk, two locations have been specifically chosen for their benefits.

 These range from the classic temple ground with its elegant architecture

-Wat Ban Khun is the first place where you begin your training for monkhood.
+Wat Ban Khun is the place where you ordain as a monk.